Dog Cries When Baby Cries: Tips for Reactive Dogs

 By: David Codr

 We spent the first part of the session going over the day to day routine.
-I suggested increasing his daily exercise and Harley is a little heavy.
-He would benefit from additional exercise physically and psychologically.
+I suggested increasing his daily exercise since Harley is a little heavy.
+He would benefit from additional exercise both physically and psychologically.

-I also went over the importance of structure to help the dog see and respect the humans as having the leadership for the group covered.
-As a dog behavior expert, whenever I have a dog who thinks its ok to guard or protect a baby, I always address what I refer to as the leader follower dynamic.
+I also went over the importance of structure to help the dog see and respect the humans as having the leadership for the family.
+As a dog behavior expert, whenever I meet a dog who thinks it’s up to them to guard or protect a baby, I always address what I refer to as the leader-follower dynamic.

 After suggesting ways to help Harley see the humans as leaders, I showed them how to add a little bit of structure to petting him.
 Because we pet our dogs so often, asking them to do something to earn this attention can go a long ways towards helping the dog adopt more of a follower mindset.

 Just as we were finishing up the discussion of positive dog training, the family’s baby started to cry.
-I quickly handed my camera to one of the guardians so we could shoot a video with tips to stop a dog from acting aggressive to a crying baby.
+I quickly handed my camera to one of the guardians so we could shoot a video with tips to stop Harley’s dog aggression towards babies, especially crying ones.

 Stopping a dog from getting upset when a baby cries is not hard when you use the right approach.
 It just takes practice and a good supply of repetitions for a week or two.

-This application of counterconditioning will help Harley build a positive connection to the baby’s crying.
+This application of counterconditioning, replacing one behavior with another, will help Harley build a positive connection to the baby’s crying.
 With enough practice over the next week or two, Harley will start to associate crying with him receiving attention and treats.

 I suggested the family try to record audio of the baby crying as that will allow them to practice on demand which will make it easier to rehabilitate the dog from this problem.